MCamp859/hello-world/ITM-README.md

     export https_proxy=proxy-address:proxy-port
     ```

-3. Open a new terminal, go to the downloaded folder and unzip the downloaded package:
+3. Open a new terminal, go to the downloaded folder and unzip the downloaded RI package:
     ```bash
     unzip intelligent_traffic_management.zip
     ```